Carolyn O'Bagy Davis, Hopi Collection, International Quilt Museum (IQM) Records

 Scope and Contents

-The records consist of materials collected by Carolyn O’Bagy Davis about Hopi quilt artists including seven exhibit plaques including a photograph and description of the artists depicted, correspondence, a print-out of a story about the Hopi Village of Mishongnovi with photographs of artwork from Toh-Atin Gallery, Durango, CO, and a VHS tape about Hopi quilts.
+The records consist of materials collected by Carolyn O’Bagy Davis about Hopi quilt artists including seven exhibit plaques consisting of a photograph and description of the artists depicted, correspondence, a print-out of a story about the Hopi Village of Mishongnovi with photographs of artwork from Toh-Atin Gallery, Durango, CO, and a VHS tape about Hopi quilts.

 - 1997-2020, undated